NuGet/docs.microsoft.com-nuget.pt-br/docs/concepts/Package-Versioning.md

         1.0.0.0 is treated as 1.0.0
         1.0.01.0 is treated as 1.0.1

-- Metadados de compilação SemVer 2.0.0 são removidos
+- SemVer os metadados de compilação 2.0.0 são removidos

         1.0.7+r3456 is treated as 1.0.7